This is an accordion element with a series of buttons that open and close related content panels.

 All prospective students applying to UW–Madison must do so through the central Office of Admissions and Recruitment.

-Follow these steps when applying for a human ecology major
+Follow these steps when applying for a Human Ecology major

-- Be sure to indicate your interest in a specific human ecology major as your first choice on your application
+- Be sure to indicate your interest in a specific Human Ecology major as your first choice on your application

 - Clearly articulate how your personal and professional interests relate to that major